These curricular values shape each course Western offers:

 4.We seek to promote and encourage equality and access.

 The Christian community is reminded that in Christ, divisions predicated on gender, race, or social status are put aside (Galatians 3:28).
 The community is to reflect the reality that the dividing walls of hostility between people have been broken down by their being united in the body of Christ (Ephesians 2:13-16).
 Every effort will be made by the members of the community to encourage and ensure that the spirit of equality results in the practice of access for every member of the community, thus living in the truth and promise of these affirmations.

 5. We seek to engender a spirit of forgiveness and love.

-As a community, we are aware of the reality of sin as alienation, brokenness and estrangement in our relationships to God, others, nature, and ourselves.
-We recognize in particular that the misuse and abuse of power and specific actions of sexual harassment, sexual misconduct or sexual abuse have marred even the community of the Church.
-The reality of sin requires of a community repentance, reconciliation and restitution in order that restoration may occur.
+As a community, we are aware of the reality of sin as alienation, brokenness and estrangement in our relationships to God, others, nature and ourselves.
+We recognize in particular that the misuse and abuse of power and specific actions of harassment or discrimination have marred even the community of the Church.
+(See Policy on Non-Harassment and Non-Discrimination) The reality of sin requires of a community repentance, reconciliation and restitution in order that restoration may occur.
 The Western Theological Seminary community will attempt to distinguish itself as one that is ready to forgive, welcomes the restoration of the penitent and works for the justice of the victim.

 The Spirit of Western

 In the summer of 2015, Dr. Thomas Boogaart, the Dennis and Betty Voskuil Professor of Old Testament, wrote “The Spirit of WTS” in an attempt to capture what historically has animated Western for the past 150 years.
 His short essay is below.